-The quotes used on this page are given by employers who have employed youth apprenticeship students.
+The quotes used on this page were offered by employers who have employed Youth Apprenticeship students.

 "With the increasing demands of the automotive industry and the advancing technologies that are coming into place, we need to rely on the students that are coming through our school systems and out into the workplace to be prepared with some basic skills that cannot come from strictly classroom environments."